T1taniumF0rge-Industries-Inc/Software/README.md

 > [!WARNING]
 >
 > Some of our programs in the [`InstallerSoft/Windows`](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft) folder will report to most AV's as being viruses.
 However, unless a program is *explicitely* marked as a virus, you can trust this repository.
 Some installers will even come with *.nsi files so that you may check what the script is made out of, for any type of *sneaky* viruses.
+We will ***not*** be liable for **any damages that these programs can potentially make *in your possession!***.
 If you're not happy with this, then leave the repository.